art-institute-of-chicago/artic.edu/docs/apiModels.md

 ```

-Remember that you could simply build scopes as you would normally do with Eloquen models.
+Remember that you could simply build scopes as you would normally do with Eloquent models.
 Lets create one at the exhibition model:

 ```php
 public function scopeNextTwoWeeks($query) {